kilejna/rc-fpv/README.md

 }
 ```

-ProTip: You can easily find your boardPort using the Arduino IDE
+ProTip: You can easily find your boardPort using the Arduino IDE or using "ls /dev/tty.*" if you're on OSX

    #### (Skip this step if you have only one camera connected to your device)
 2. Edit clientConfiguration in `client.ts`: